 In February we were offered a choice; the band would play a song – maybe two – at the Daltry Sings Townsend show at Carnegie Hall.
 Or Linda could sing a solo tune and also a duet with Roger Daltry.
 We decided it would be way cool for Linda to do the duet, because how cool it would be to perform with Roger Daltry?!
 I flew a couple of friends out to NYC and we had a great time at the show and hanging around backstage, most memorably meeting Roger Daltry, Pete Townsend, Sinaed O’Connor, and Alice Cooper.
 John Entwistle played bass on some songs during the show which was a treat to watch.
 After the show a bunch of us went out to a club and I sat next to Terry Gilliam for hours and tried to convince him to cast me in a movie.

-It was the first time I had watched Linda sing from an audience perspective for years, and never anywhere that impressive!
+It was the first time in years I had watched Linda sing from an audience perspective, and never a venue quite so impressive.
 It was a blast.
 Sitting third row center stage at Carnegie Hall, I beamed with pride as Linda performed “Acid Queen” and then “Free” with Roger Daltry.
 It was nice to be in the audience for a change.
 I felt very proud of my bandmate.

-It was during the spring of 1994 that Roger was fired from the band.
-Although he had made solid contributions to our music and to the success of our tours, he also seemed to me to be in over his head at times and perhaps overwhelmed with the responsibility – which was huge.
+During the spring of 1994 Roger was fired from the band.
+Although he had made solid contributions to our music and to the success of our tours, he also seemed to be in over his head at times and somewhat overwhelmed with the responsibility – which was huge.
 I think that he just needed to be doing his own thing – that’s where his strengths are.
 So we let him go.

 And once again we were looking for a guitarist.